Harlowton, Montana: Merino

 The town of Merino was officially established in 1881.
-The name Merino came from the breed of sheep (Merino) that were run in the area by Charles Severance at the time.
+The name Merino came from the breed of sheep that Charles Severance ran in the area at the time.
 The trading post owned by John and Archie McEachnie housed the post office, store and saloon.
 The first railroad into the area was the Montana Railroad (nicknamed the “Jawbone Railroad”) in 1899.
 The Montana Railroad terminal was located one mile northwest of Merino, so it was decided to relocate the town site.
 On June 10, 1900 Richard Harlow, father of the Montana Railroad, and Arthur Lombard, surveyor and promoter of the Montana Railroad, auctioned off lots of the new town site.

 The name Merino was changed to Harlowton on November 9, 1900.
 The first building to be erected in the new town site was a barber shop, owned by Thomas Hanzlik.

 Big Nose George robbery

 In 1878, JV Salazar (Mexican John) was robbed of his horses, grub, and guns near the present site of Harlowton by the noted horse thief George Parrott (Big Nose George).
 At the time of the Salazar robbery, George Parrott was known to be camping on the Musselshell River with Andrew Garcia, where he was holding a bunch of stolen horses on his way to Canada.
 Big Nose George was later lynched at Rawlins, Wyoming.